KevinGrandon/PinIO/README.md

 # PinIO - Arduino pin management in javascript

 This is a simple node.js library for controlling multiple arduino boards and groups of pins.
-This is intended to be a fairly low-level library that exposes a library which makes lower-level management of Arduino pins easier.
+This is intended to be a fairly low-level library that exposes an API which makes lower-level management of Arduino pins easier.

 ### Beginners